 Consider Your Relationship History

-Your relationship attachment history can also influence how you relate to and connect with others.
+Your attachment history with caregivers is only part of your story.
+Your relationship relationship history also plays an important role in how you relate to and connect with others.

 - Have there been times when you have been able to be vulnerable and find comfort with a partner?

-- Have there been any particularly painful incidences in your previous romantic relationships?
+- Have there been any particularly painful incidents in your previous romantic relationships?

 The attachment style questions can help you understand your tendencies and your attachment style.
 Your relationships reinforce that style or can help you move toward a more secure sense of attachment.